A – Telephone Signposting Toolkit

 If dental direct to dentist.
 If patient has no dentist advise to call 111 for emergency dentist review.

-If not dental in nature book a face to face appointment within a week with clinician.
+If not dental in nature book a red appointment.

 Stomach cramps with diarrhoea/vomiting/bloating: